<< Go Back up to Region ‘United Kingdom: outside London’

 Audience awaiting a performance by Sir Harry Lauder

-The Cruikshank Room (at Grand Circle level) was A. Stewart Cruikshank’s office, and also the location of Howard & Wyndham Ltd annual meetings (AGMs), which were deliberately held on Christmas Eve to ensure minimal shareholder intervention.
+The Cruikshank Room, located at Grand Circle level, was A. Stewart Cruikshank’s office and also the location of Howard & Wyndham Ltd annual shareholder meetings which were deliberately held on Christmas Eve to ensure minimal shareholder intervention.

 The theatre was originally equipped with film projection facilities in the form of a “Bioscope Box”, built of concrete and placed behind the Grand Circle promenade.
 It was likely a late addition as it does not appear on the 1905 plans for the theatre.
 Two Simplex projectors (bioscopes) created a picture of 18ft by 12ft (5.5m by 3.7m) over an 80ft (24.4m) throw.
 A 120-horsepower 100-amp generator supplied 80V DC to the projectors and three 30-amp Flood Arcs.